-Prior to joining Comcast in 2009, Michelle served as former Pennsylvania Governor Edward G. Rendell’s chief political and fundraising strategist for nearly a decade.
-On behalf of Governor Rendell, she served in lead finance roles for both the National and Democratic Governor’s Associations.
+Before joining Comcast in 2009, Michelle served as former Pennsylvania Governor Edward G. Rendell’s chief political and fundraising strategist for nearly a decade.
+On behalf of Governor Rendell, she served in lead finance roles for the National and Democratic Governor’s Associations.
 As a Democratic strategist and fundraiser, Michelle has worked closely with all five Democratic presidential campaigns since 2000, including in her various roles at Comcast.